 Department of Emergency Management

-The major prepares students for success as practitioners in emergency management as well as related fields.
-The rigor of the major also prepares students for graduate work.
+The emergency management major prepares students to pursue interests in emergency management and related fields at both the practitioner and graduate study level.
 The major is ideally-suited for students seeking emergency management as a career of first choice.
-Student career success is built upon the following five program attributes:
+The program utilizes a four-prong approach to build successful graduates:

-- Provide a broad educational foundation that supports graduates’ entry into different settings where emergency management is practiced (e.g., government at all levels; businesses; schools and colleges; healthcare industry; non-profit organizations; humanitarian efforts; etc.);
+1. Provide an educational foundation that supports graduates’ entry into different settings where emergency management is practiced (e.g., government at all levels; businesses; schools and colleges; healthcare industry; non-profit organizations; humanitarian efforts; etc.);

-- Promote and foster experiential opportunities through focused class activities and required internships;
+3. Promote and foster experiential opportunities through focused class activities and required internships; and,

-- Develop skills necessary to the effective practice of emergency management (e.g., communication; collaboration; teamwork; leadership; critical thinking; problem-solving, etc.); and,
+4. Develop skills necessary to the effective practice of emergency management (e.g., communication; collaboration; teamwork; leadership; critical thinking; problem-solving; etc.).